Diffusion model approach to simulating electron-proton scattering events: Numerical results and benchmarks

-Next, we consider particle multiplicity distributions $\langle N_i\rangle$.
-The comparison between \textsc{Pythia8} with and without pixelation and the diffusion model results are shown in Fig.~\ref{fig:mult}.
-The electron multiplicity peaks at $\langle N_e\rangle= 1$, which corresponds to the scattered leading electron.
-The distribution falls off steeply as the multiplicity increases.
-Both aspects are accurately described by the diffusion model.
-The pion multiplicity distribution peaks at intermediate values $\langle N_{\pi^+}\rangle\sim 4$, and exhibits a long tail extending up to $\sim 20$ pions per event.
-The kaon multiplicity distribution also declines rapidly toward larger values, with many events having no kaons.
-Both the pion and kaon multiplicity distributions are accurately described by the diffusion model.
 Next, we consider the sum over the rescaled momentum fractions, see Eq.~(\ref{eq:sumz}) above.
 This provides an important test of the global characteristics of the events generated by the diffusion model.
 The diffusion model result compared to \textsc{Pythia8} is shown in Fig.~\ref{fig:sumz}.
-Overall, we observe good agreement for the event-wide momentum sum rule in Eq.~(\ref{eq:sum}).
 The distribution peaks near $\sum_i z_i\sim 1$ and falls off steeply toward the endpoints, where the upper limit results from momentum conservation, see Eq.~(\ref{eq:sumz}) above.
-It is worth noting that while we simulate pions $\pi^+$ and kaons $K^+$, which correspond to some the most frequently produced particles in the events, the distributions here are significantly shifted to the left compared to the upper boundary due to the omission of other particle species (e.g. $\pi^-,\pi^0$) in our current implementation.
-As a next step, we are going to consider multi-hadron correlations, which serves as an important benchmark for evaluating the performance of the diffusion model.
-The 2D-histograms of the momentum fractions of leading vs. subleading pions (upper row) and kaons (lower row) are shown in Fig.~\ref{fig:dihadron}.
-Overall, we observe good agreement for both pion and kaon momentum correlations over the logarithmic scale shown here.
+It is worth noting that while we simulate pions $\pi^+$ and kaons $K^+$, which correspond to some of the most frequently produced particles in the events, the distributions here are significantly shifted to the left compared to the upper boundary due to the omission of other particle species (e.g. $\pi^-,\pi^0$) in our current implementation.
+Our diffusion model is able to approximately reproduce this distribution.
+While the peak around $\Sigma\sim 1$ is well reproduced, the deviations grow toward the edges of phase space.
+We find that the model does not generate unphysical events with $\Sigma >2$.
+We conclude that the model is able to approximately learn momentum conservation, i.e. without it being imposed directly as an additional constraint.

+Next, we consider a set of multi-hadron correlations, which serve as an important benchmark for evaluating the ability of the diffusion model to capture correlated features beyond the one-dimensional projections shown earlier.
+The two-dimensional histograms of the momentum fractions of leading versus subleading pions (upper row) and kaons (lower row) are shown in Fig.~\ref{fig:dihadron}.
+The diffusion model clearly learns the correlations between the leading and subleading particles that vary within two orders of magnitude in phase space regions with large statistics and loses its ability to reproduce the correlations toward the edges of phase space.
+As mentioned before, quantifying the model uncertainty is required to better assess the degree of agreement.
+However, we conclude that our results in Fig.\ref{fig:dihadron} encourage future explorations in this direction.